phantompete/LiveLab_WebApp_Demo/README.md

 - PG_DB - "postgres" - Name of the database in this case we're using default
 - TRANSPORT_API_KEY - "xxx" - The API Key obtained during the workshop

+*Note* If you don't have the psql client you can install it with this command `sudo yum -y install postgresql`